-- 138 Once tenured, a faculty member will typically undergo a performance review during the fifth - 139 year in rank as an associate professor, for consideration for promotion to the rank of - 140 professor.
-A faculty member who does not wish to apply for promotion within five years of - 141 receiving tenure/promotion to associate professor, must undergo a periodic evaluation in the - 142 fifth year in rank.
-All tenured professors (at any rank) shall be evaluated at intervals no greater - 143 than five years.
-Participants in the Faculty Early Retirement Program (FERP) shall not be - 144 required to undergo evaluation unless an evaluation is requested by either the FERP participant - 145 or the college dean. - 146 Tenured faculty members may be evaluated more frequently at the request of the faculty - 147 member or the president. - 148 The faculty member's evaluation for promotion to the rank of professor emphasizes the scope - 149 and depth of teaching performance, the degree of professional recognition within and beyond - 150 the University, and the distinctiveness of contributions to the general welfare of the faculty - 151 members department/division/school, college, and University.
-Such a review must - 152 necessarily include a careful evaluation of each individual achievement, with the aim of - 153 determining its value to the faculty member, the students and the University.
+Once tenured, a faculty member will typically undergo a performance review during the fifth year in rank as an associate professor, for consideration for promotion to the rank of professor.
+A faculty member who does not wish to apply for promotion within five years of receiving tenure/promotion to associate professor, must undergo a periodic evaluation in the fifth year in rank.
+All tenured professors (at any rank) shall be evaluated at intervals no greater than five years.
+Participants in the Faculty Early Retirement Program (FERP) shall not be required to undergo evaluation unless an evaluation is requested by either the FERP participant or the college dean.

+Tenured faculty members may be evaluated more frequently at the request of the faculty member or the president.

+The faculty member's evaluation for promotion to the rank of professor emphasizes the scope and depth of teaching performance, the degree of professional recognition within and beyond the University, and the distinctiveness of contributions to the general welfare of the faculty members department/division/school, college, and University.
+Such a review must necessarily include a careful evaluation of each individual achievement, with the aim of determining its value to the faculty member, the students and the University.

-154 Early Promotion for Tenured Faculty Members
+Early Promotion for Tenured Faculty Members

-- 155 Tenured associate professors may request to be considered for early promotion to the rank of - 156 professor.
-Tenured associate professors applying for early promotion shall demonstrate that - 157 they have achieved, in a shorter period of time, a record of accomplishments that exceeds the - 158 standards and level of performance that would be expected during the normal five-year period - 159 of time in rank as an associate professor.
-A faculty member cannot apply for early promotion if - 160 they have applied for and been denied early promotion while in the same rank.
+Tenured associate professors may request to be considered for early promotion to the rank of professor.
+Tenured associate professors applying for early promotion shall demonstrate that they have achieved, in a shorter period of time, a record of accomplishments that exceeds the standards and level of performance that would be expected during the normal period of time in rank as an associate professor.
+A faculty member cannot apply for early promotion if they have applied for and been denied early promotion while in the same rank.

-161 Review Periods
+Review Periods

-162 Performance Review Periods:
+Performance Review Periods:

-Review: Review Period Begins: Review Period Ends: Retention review for second year faculty Date of appointment to probationary position File closure (fall semester of second year) Retention (probationary performance review years other than second) File closure of previous performance review Current file closure (fall semester of performance review years) Tenure and Promotion Date of appointment to probationary position Current file closure (fall semester of tenure eligibilty year)
+Review: Review Period Begins: Review Period Ends: Retention review for second year faculty Date of appointment to probationary position File closure (fall semester of second year) Retention (probationary performance review years other than second) File closure of previous performance review Current file closure (fall semester of performance review years) Tenure and Promotion Date of appointment to probationary position Current file closure (fall semester of tenure eligibility year)

-Promotion to Professor Current file closure (fall
+Promotion to Professor File closure of tenure and Current file closure (fall

 promotion performance semester of promotion

 review eligibility year)

-163 Periodic Evaluation Periods:
+Periodic Evaluation Periods: